matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Reserve static IP address in projects and assign them to resources:
     - Amazon Elastic IP Address.
-- Regional IPs used for GCE instances & Network Load Balancers.
+- Regional IPs used for GCE instances & Network Load Balancer.
-- Global IPs used for global load balancers:
+- Global IPs used for global Load Balancers:
     - HTTP(s), SSL proxy, and TCP proxy.
     - "Anycast IP" simplifies DNS.
 - Pay for reserved IPs that are not in use, to discourage wasting them.